 Coming to an agreement regarding a civil dispute can be a trying process.
 Sometimes one party decides to ignore the settlement agreement, which makes things harder and can be quite problematic.
-Whether the other party is refusing to adhere to a custody or visitation agreement, failing to pay child or spousal support, or ignoring property division agreements, the Law Office of George Gedulin is here for you.
+Whether the other party is refusing to adhere to a custody or visitation agreement, failing to pay child or spousal support, or ignoring property division agreements, the San Diego marital settlement agreement lawyer at the Law Office of George Gedulin is here for you.
 Settlement agreements are legally bound court orders that need to be followed.
 We can help enforce your settlement agreement and ensure that the other party is holding up their side of the bargain.

 Can a Judge Enforce a Settlement Agreement?

 Refusing to meet the stipulations of a settlement agreement can result in serious consequences.
 When a judge signs a settlement agreement, it becomes a court order that must be followed.
 Not following a court order can result in various severe consequences.
 For instance, for every year that you refuse to pay child or spousal support, you will need to pay ten percent interest on top of the balance owed, and if you are found in contempt of the court, you will face serious jail time.
 Other consequences of not following court-ordered settlement agreements include suspension of your driver’s license, liens against your home or vehicle, and interception of federal and state tax refunds or lottery winnings.

 In order to properly adhere to your court order and prevent any missteps, we recommend you take the following precautions:

 - Ensure you have a copy of your court order kept in a safe place.

 - Make sure your court order very clearly details all stipulations to avoid any possible confusion or misunderstanding.

 - Make sure you get a new court order any time you and the other party decide to make any significant changes to your agreement, so it remains legal and enforceable by law.